denmonz/Orrick-Flashcards/README.md

 ----------------
-How I got NLTK working on Mac:
+How I got LexNLP working on Mac:

 download python 3.6<br>
 Use pip3 to install pipenv<br>